 The illnesses will have a long-lasting effect on your body unless you make a conscious effort to escape that feeling.
-If you are a lonely wife or husband, you need not have to continue in that state of mind, carrying the weight of self-sympathy.
+If you are a lonely wife or husband, you need not have to continue in that state, carrying the weight of self-sympathyiXThe act of being kind and compassionate toward oneself .
 Do something to set yourself free of such negative emotions.

 Here we give you some ways to come out of your loneliness.
 Pick and implement the ones that suit you:

-As we have mentioned above, do not sympathize yourself for being lonely.
-The more you think about it, the worse you will feel.
-Understand that your spouse is the most important person in your life but he is not the only you have.
+The more you think about the loss, the worse you will feel.
+Understand that your spouse is the most important person in your life but they are not the only you have.
 Meet your parents, siblings or close friends and bond with them often.
 Have people around you.
 But, stop expecting or seeking sympathy from them.